centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

     category: docs
 ---

 Drupal Commerce comes with a drag-and-drop checkout form builder that lets you decide what information you need to collect from or display to customers during the checkout process.
-It supports single and multi-page checkout depending on your requirements and can be easily extended with new components through the use of contributed or custom modules.
+It supports single and multipage checkout depending on your requirements and can be easily extended with new components through the use of contributed or custom modules.

 Below are many of the topics related to Drupal Commerce Checkout.